rahulmorthala1/find-close-meteorites/README.md

 ##Running

-This requires pyhton3 and install request package from pip3 install requests
+This requires python3 and the  requests package

+First, install pipenv.
+Then:

+'''
+pipenv install
-"python3 find-meteorites.py"
+pipenv run "python find-meteorites.py"
+'''